ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 is dependent on the CPU capability and the kernel configuration.
 The limit can be retrieved using KVM_CAP_ARM_VM_IPA_SIZE of the KVM_CHECK_EXTENSION ioctl() at run-time.

+Creation of the VM will fail if the requested IPA size (whether it is implicit or explicit) is unsupported on the host.

 Please note that configuring the IPA size does not affect the capability exposed by the guest CPUs in ID_AA64MMFR0_EL1[PARange].
 It only affects